 Target Area Raleigh

-- Whitehaven
+Whitehaven

 Frayser

 Cordova

 Core City

 East

 Lamar

 Southeast

 Jackson

 Mid City

 Westwood

-Oakhaven
+Oakhaven & Parkway Village

 North

 South

 Goals Supported Neighborhood Revitalization

 Affordable Housing Preservation

 Needs Addressed Retain Affordable Housing

-Address housing barriers
+Necus Addressed Address housing barriers

+Fundin -

-Funding CDBG: \$200,000
+Funding CDBG: \$155,000.00

 Description City's commitment to sponsor the Shelby County Lead Reduction

 program.

 Target Date 6/30/2023

 Estimate the number Approximately 100 housing units and low-income families will be

 and type of families assisted.

 that will benefit from

-the proposed activities
+the proposed

+activities

 Location Description City and Countywide

 Planned Activities Lead reduction

 20 Project Name LISC Home Repair

-Target Area Raleigh

-Whitehaven

-Frayser

-Cordova

-Core City

-East

-Lamar

-Southeast

-Jackson

-Mid City

-Westwood

-Oakhaven

-North

-South

-Goals Supported Neighborhood Revitalization

-Affordable Housing Preservation

-Needs Addressed Retain Affordable Housing

-11000071001100000 Address housing barriers

-Formalism

-Funding CDBG: \$300,000

-Description The City will provide funding to LISC for home repair activities.

-Target Date 6/30/2023

-Estimate the number It is estimated that 60 low and moderate-income homeowners would

-and type of families benefit from the program.

-that will benefit from

-the proposed activities

-Location Description Citywide

-Planned Activities Home repairs for low-and-moderate-income homeowners.

-21 Project Name Historic Melrose

-Target Area South

-Goals Supported Neighborhood Revitalization

-осино сигрропоси Economic Development

-Create Opportunities for Self Sufficiency

-New Affordable Housing Opportunities

-Needs Addressed New Affordable Housing

-Investment in underserved neighborhoods

-Access to public services and facilities

-Funding CDBG: \$1,000,000

-To fund the restoration and redevelopment of the Historic Melrose High School in the Orange Mound community.

-Target Date 12/30/2023

-Estimate the number NA and type of families that will benefit from the proposed activities NA

-Location Description Orange Mound

-Planned Activities The former school will be transformed into a library, a genealogy center, and affordable housing for community seniors.

-22 Project Name Rehabilitation Admin

-Target Area Raleigh Whitehaven Frayser Cordova Core City East Lamar Southeast Jackson Mid City Westwood Oakhaven North South

-Goals Supported Neighborhood Revitalization Affordable Housing Preservation

-Needs Addressed Address housing barriers

-Funding CDBG: \$150,000

-Description Activity delivery costs associated with carrying out CDBG eligible rehabilitation programs, including write ups and inspections of work.

-Target Date 6/30/2023
+Target Area Raleigh Whitehaven Frayser Cordova Core City East Lamar Southeast Jackson Mid City Westwood Oakhaven & Parkway Village North South Goals Supported Neighborhood Revitalization Affordable Housing Preservation Needs Addressed Retain Affordable Housing Address housing barriers Funding CDBG: \$0.00 - Description The City will provide funding to LISC for home repair activities.
+Description Target Date The City will provide funding to LISC for home repair activities.
+6/30/2023 Target Date Estimate the number and type of families that will benefit from the proposed 6/30/2023 It is estimated that 60 low and moderate income homeowners would Target Date Estimate the number and type of families that will benefit from the proposed activities 6/30/2023 It is estimated that 60 low and moderate income homeowners would benefit from the program.
+21 Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description 6/30/2023 It is estimated that 60 low and moderate income homeowners would benefit from the program.
+Citywide 21 Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities 6/30/2023 It is estimated that 60 low and moderate income homeowners would benefit from the program.
+Citywide Home repairs for low-and-moderate-income homeowners.

+Needs Addressed New Affordable Housing Investment in underserved neighborhoods Access to public services and facilities Funding CDBG: \$1,000,000.00 Description To fund the restoration and redevelopment of the Historic Melrose High School in the Orange Mound community.
+Target Date 12/30/2024 Estimate the number and type of families that will benefit from the proposed activities NA Location Description Orange Mound Planned Activities The former school will be transformed into a library, a genealogy center, and affordable housing for community seniors.
+22 Project Name Rehabilitation Admin Target Area Raleigh Whitehaven Frayser Cordova Core City East Lamar Southeast Jackson Mid City Westwood Oakhaven & Parkway Village North South Goals Supported Neighborhood Revitalization Affordable Housing Preservation Needs Addressed Address housing barriers Funding CDBG: \$150,000.00 Description Activity delivery costs associated with carrying out CDBG eligible rehabilitation programs, including write ups and inspections of work.